-- Negotiates and collaborates with other health care providers to achieve expected outcomes of patient care.
+- Negotiates and collaborates with other health care providers to achieve expected outcomes of client care.

-- Assists patient to access resources according to prioritized needs.
+- Assists client to access resources according to prioritized needs.

-- Assumes responsibility for safe and uninterrupted patient care for assigned caseload.
+- Assumes responsibility for safe and uninterrupted client care for assigned caseload.

 - Communicates effectively and in accordance with agency requirements.

-- Relays significant changes in status to physician and other members of the team in a time period consistent with patient need.
+- Relays significant changes in status to physician and other members of the team in a time period consistent with client need.

-- Maintains patient records showing systematic assessment, planning, intervention, and evaluation.
+- Maintains client records showing systematic assessment, planning, intervention, and evaluation.

 - Documents legibly and according to Right at Home documentation guidelines and accepted nursing standards.

-- Demonstrates teamwork and effective communication to accomplish patient and agency goals/outcomes.
+- Demonstrates teamwork and effective communication to accomplish client and agency goals/outcomes.